Updated: 14 Apr 2025, 10:46+02:00

 This lesson is meant to be walked through as a Juypter Notebook.
 To get you prepared, we will configure Visual Studio Code such that it can execute Jupyter Notebook files.
 Alternatively, you may configure Jupyter Notebook as stand-alone installation.

-Start by forking the lesson repository: https://github.com/hwrberlin/fswd-python.
+Start by downloading the lesson repository: https://github.com/hwrberlin/fswd-python.

-Next, clone the forked remote repository to your local machine, in a folder of your choice, e.g., 📁C:\Users\me\projects\.
+Export the downloaded .zip file in a folder of your choice, e.g., 📁C:\Users\me\projects\

 Open the local repository folder as active workspace in Visual Studio Code.
-Press Shift+Ctrl+E / Shift++E to open the “Explorer” side pane.
-Create a 📄.gitignore file with this content (save the file afterwards):

 Next, create a Python Virtual Environment and activate it.

-Then, install jupyter and ipykernel with pip:
+Then, install jupyter

-pip install -U jupyter ipykernel
+pip install jupyter ipykernel

 0.2.
 Set up a Jupyter Notebook environment in Visual Studio Code

-Still in Visual Studio Code, press Shift+Ctrl+X / Shift++X, search for and install the extension “Jupyter”.
+Still in Visual Studio Code, press Shift+Ctrl+X / Shift+⌘+X, search for and install the extension “Jupyter”.
 This install includes additional packages (called “Extension Pack”), don’t be confused by that.
 Restart the software in case you are asked to.

-Now you are ready to interact with the Jupyter notebooks shipped with the repository, which you identify by their *.ipynb extension (this stands for “IPython Notebook”).
+Now you are ready to interact with the Jupyter notebooks shipped with the repository, which you identify by their *.ipynb

 Before you continue, consult this Jupyter Notebooks in Visual Studio Code tutorial.
 It will teach you the user interface.